A Four Season Sunroom often provides the ‘best of both worlds’ for homeowners when compared to a traditional room addition.

 To clarify, many people confuse a Four Season Sunroom with a traditional room addition.
 A traditional addition will usually have a few more windows than a home living room.

 On the other hand, a Four Season Sunroom will have virtually all windows.
-Sunrooms are built specifically to accentuate window and glass area to embrace an outdoor experience - while sitting indoors protected from bugs and the elements.
+Sunrooms are built specifically to maximize window and glass area to embrace an outdoor experience – while sitting indoors protected from bugs and the elements.

 Four Season Sunroom Characteristics

 There are multiple factors a homeowner should be aware of before deciding on whether to build a Four Season Sunroom or traditional room addition.
 Below is a list showing significant features a Four Season Sunroom usually has and their value to homeowners.

 This door could be a double French, sliding/patio or swing door between the Four Season Sunroom and the home.
 The door creates a separate climate zone apart from the home’s furnace/air conditioning.
 The sunroom will normally have its own independent heating-cooling source.
 However, there is a variation in which the home’s furnace can be zoned for the sunroom with its own thermostat.
 In contrast the wall of the home is normally removed for a traditional room addition with no thermal door.